-Corollary 1.2 (a locally-characterizable property that is not size-oblivious testable): There exists a finite collection of marked graphs, denoted \mathcal{F} , such that the set of \mathcal{F} -free graphs does not have a size-oblivious tester.
-In particular, this set has no proximity-oblivious tester.
+Corollary 1.2 (a locally-characterizable property that is not testable in the bounded degree graph model within size-oblivious complexity [1]): There exists a finite collection of marked graphs, denoted \mathcal{F} , such that the set of \mathcal{F} -free graphs does not have a tester of size-oblivious query complexity (in the bounded degree graph model).
+In particular, this set has no proximity-oblivious tester (in the bounded degree graph model).

 Recall that a proximity-oblivious tester is an oracle machine of constant query-complexity that accepts each graph in the property with probability 1, and rejects each graph that is not in the property with probability that is related to the (relative) distance of the graph from the property (cf. [3, Def.
 1.7]).
-Hence, a proximity-oblivious tester for a property yields a size-oblivious tester for that property (cf. [3, Thm.
+Hence, a proximity-oblivious tester for a property yields a tester of size-oblivious query complexity for that property (cf. [3, Thm.
 1.9]).

 Organization.
 After recalling the background (Section 2), we turn to the core of this survey (Section 3), where we provide more details on the proof of Theorem 1.1.
+We end with some afterthoughts (Section 4).